spatha0011/spatha_vsd-hdp/Day7/README.md

 - [Timing Summary Across PVT Corners (Post-Synthesis STA Results)](#timing-summary-across-pvt-corners-post-synthesis-sta-results)
 - [Timing Plots Across PVT Corners](#timing-plots-across-pvt-corners)

-Static Timing Analysis (also referred as STA) is one of the many techniques available to verify the timing of a digital design.
+**Static Timing Analysis** is one of the many techniques available to verify the timing of a digital design.

 An alternate approach used to verify the timing is the timing simulation which can verify the functionality as well as the timing of the design.